CS-433/cs-433-project-2-layers-slayers/README.md

 ## Folders
 - data : *contains all the data used to train and test the models*
+- tutorial : *contains the two provided sample codes to start the project*
 - saved-models : *contains all the models that have been trained*
   - (Note : As GitHub limits the size of the uploaded files, only the light-weighted models are present on the repository.)
 - Imaging, MachineLearning, helpers : *contain the internal packages used for the project : helpers, Imaging and MachineLearning*